 This report discusses the first year of operation of the Pool Management Contract and recommends changing the opening temperature to 25 degrees following community feedback.

 • Attachment 1 - 2014/15 Attendance Data.

-Strategic Direction for Aquatic Facilities in South Gippsland 2015 - 2020 through reviews focused on evolving community needs, realistic and affordable service standards and efficient management of resources.
+Strategic Direction for Aquatic Facilities in South Gippsland 2015 - 2020 and facilities through an integrated approach to planning and infrastructure development.

 Outcome: 3.0 Integrated Services and Infrastructure.